Understanding Calories

 Calories as energy currency

-This principle of energy balance is the foundation of all weight variation, validated by decades of physiological research.
-It's not an opinion, but a thermodynamic law applied to living things.
+This energy balance principle is the foundation of all weight variations, validated by decades of physiological research.
+It's not an opinion but a thermodynamic law applied to living organisms.

 However, this principle doesn't tell the whole story: the source of calories influences hunger, body composition, hormones, and metabolism.
-That's why two people eating the same number of calories but different foods can get very different results.
+This is why two people eating the same number of calories but different foods can see very different results.

-The body doesn't treat all energy sources the same way.
-Proteins increase satiety and have a high thermic effect (the body spends 20 to 30% of their calories just digesting them).
+The body doesn't process all energy sources the same way.
+Proteins increase satiety and have a high thermal effect (the body spends 20 to 30% of their calories just to digest them).
 Fiber slows absorption and stabilizes blood sugar.

 Ultra-processed foods, on the other hand, are designed to maximize taste pleasure while minimizing satiety.
 They combine sugar, fat, and salt in proportions that drive overconsumption.

 Your body spends energy to digest, absorb, and metabolize nutrients.
-This is the thermic effect of food (TEF), which represents about 10% of your total calorie intake.
+This is the Thermal Effect of Food (TEF), which accounts for about 10% of your total calorie intake.
 But this percentage varies by macronutrient.

 Proteins have the highest TEF (20-30%): out of 100 kcal of chicken ingested, 20 to 30 are burned during digestion.
-Carbohydrates have a moderate TEF (5-10%) and fats the lowest (0-3%).
-This is another reason why high-protein diets favor weight loss.
+Carbs have a moderate TEF (5-10%) and fats the lowest (0-3%).
+This is one more reason why high-protein diets favor weight loss.

-This effect also explains why whole foods, which require more digestive work, have a metabolic advantage over pre-digested processed foods from the industry.
+This effect also explains why whole foods, which require more digestive work, have a metabolic advantage over processed foods pre-digested by the industry.

 FoodCraft Tip